joannakl/cs102/_includes/daily/week2.markdown

 ### Lecture 1 (9/10)

+Finish with the slide deck from last class (starting at heap discussion).

 Overview of data structures and algorithms: binary search, how to evaluate performance of an algorithm (constant, logarithmic and linear running times), adding elements to a _full_ array, arrays as consecutive memory locations,